OMA Globes Floor Lamp

 Other versions: This OMA globes floor lamp was also made as a big floor lamp (150 cm / 59.05”).
 Made with a black painted base and also made in brass.
 In the 70’s lamps were produced with a dimmer.
 Most lamps were made with a triple positions switch.
 Switches were made in the base or on the cord.
 The globes were used for chandeliers, wall lamps, table lamps and so on.
 A similar technique for this misty glass was also used by many other companies.
 A fine example is the Morning Dew pendant lamp made by Raak from The Netherlands.
 You can find it over here.

-Often said that these floor lamps are a product of the Targetti Sankey company from Florence, but they don’t.
+Often said that these floor lamps are a product of the Targetti Sankey company from Florence, but they are not.
+Also often named Reggiani Bubble lamp.
+But I never found a lamp with a Reggiani or Targetti label.
 Sometimes you find a lamp with an OMA label.

 O.M.A.
 Fabbrica Lampadari